matplotlib/matplotlib/doc/users/next_whats_new/depthshading_improvement.rst

 3D depth-shading fix
 --------------------

-Previously, a slightly buggy method of estimating the "depth" of plotted items could lead to sudden and unexpected changes in transparency as the plot orientation changed.
+Previously, a slightly buggy method of estimating the visual "depth" of 3D items could lead to sudden and unexpected changes in transparency as the plot orientation changed.

 Now, the behavior has been made smooth and predictable.
 A new parameter ``depthshade_minalpha`` has also been added to allow users to set the minimum transparency level.
 Depth-shading is an option for Patch3DCollections and Path3DCollections, including 3D scatter plots.

-Depth-shading is still off by default, and ``depthshade=True`` must still be used to enable it.
+The default values for ``depthshade`` and ``depthshade_minalpha`` are now also controlled via rcParams, with values of ``True`` and ``0.3`` respectively.

 A simple example: